MDPFuzz: Testing Models Solving Markov Decision Processes: Discussion

+Another threat is that bugs may be potentially overlooked since \tool\ only mutates the entry states (\S~\ref{sec:design}).
+Nevertheless, as discussed in \S~\ref{sec:motivation}, mutating multiple middle states in a sequence can presumably generate unrealistic inputs due to the continuity of adjacent states.
+We deem it an interesting future work to generate realistic ``mutated paths'' with low cost.

+We also consider mitigating potential biases in the abnormal behavior detector.
+To train the abnormal behavior detector, we use the same amount of abnormal data found by \tool\ and random sampled normal data.
+As shown in \F~\ref{fig:repair}, our detector has high TPR and very low FPR, indicating that it is not biased.

-\textbf{State Sequence Coverage.}~To test blackbox models, \tool\ implicitly increases state sequence coverage by estimating density.
-Readers may wonder whether \tool\ can leverage existing DNN coverage criteria, e.g., neuron coverage~\cite{pei2017deepxplore}.
-We clarify that it is generally infeasible.
-Unlike in previous works~\cite{pei2017deepxplore, ma2018deepgauge, xie2019deephunter}, it's hard to discretize the state sequence considering its large space.
+\textbf{State Sequence Coverage.}~To test models solving MDPs, \tool\ implicitly increases state sequence coverage by estimating freshness.
+Readers may wonder whether \tool\ can leverage existing DNN coverage criteria, e.g., neuron coverage~\cite{pei2017deepxplore} or surprise adequacy~\cite{kim2019guiding, kim2020reducing}.
+We clarify that it is challenging.
+Unlike previous works~\cite{pei2017deepxplore, ma2018deepgauge, xie2019deephunter, kim2019guiding, kim2020reducing}, it's hard to discretize the state sequence considering its large space.
 Second, state sequences can be arbitrarily long, whereas \#neurons used to form prior coverage criteria are generally fixed.
-More importantly, relation/dependency among different states in a sequence should be considered, whereas neuron coverage criteria often treat different neurons separately~\cite{pei2017deepxplore,ma2018deepgauge}.
-We deem it an interesting future work to propose coverage criteria in high-dimensional space and consider dependency among dimensions.
+Moreover, existing criteria are designed to assess quality (``surprise'') of \textit{each} DNN input, whereas we assess freshness of one state sequence collected when models solving MDPs respond to \textit{a series} of inputs.
+Our current design consider relation/dependency among different states in a sequence, whereas prior works generally treat different inputs separately.
+Plus, \tool\ is designed to test models in \textit{blackbox} settings, where existing coverage criteria are generally designed for \textit{whitebox} settings.
+We leave it as future work to propose coverage criteria in high-dimensional space and consider dependency among dimensions.

 \textbf{Comparison with DynPCA.}~There exist metrics for measuring the similarity of MDP states~\cite{ferns2012methods,ferns2011bisimulation, castro2020scalable}.
 As clarified in \S~\ref{subsec:design-em}, comparing the newly-discovered state sequence with each historial state sequence is too costly.
 DynPCA~\cite{manes2020ankou}, as an online version of PCA, calculates the Euclidean distance between the new seed and prior seeds in a smaller latent space.
-Our method, DynEM, shares similar concepts with DynPCA.
+Our method, \textsc{DynEM}, shares similar concepts with DynPCA.
 However, DynPCA is not directly compatible with \tool.

 First, PCA captures only uncorrelated components by assuming a constant multivariate Gaussian distribution for variables~\cite{rummel1988applied}.
 However, the variables of states in MDPs are usually continuous, and their principal components can be highly nonlinear, making standard PCA useless.
 Considering a sequence of 100 frames where each state in the frame has 64 dimensions, the sequence has 6,400 continuous variables.
 No multivariate Gaussian distribution can be guaranteed, especially as states are not independent.
 Using the Markov property clarified in \S~\ref{subsec:design-em}, \tool\ only needs to estimate two distributions to estimate an arbitrarily long state sequence.
 Further, GMMs can estimate any smooth distribution, not just multivariate Gaussian, as stated in \S~\ref{subsec:design-em}.
 Second, DynPCA fixes the input dimensions; hence in MDPs, the sequence length must be fixed.
 In our method, as stated in \S~\ref{sec:implementation}, the sequence length can be changed even during the same fuzzing campaign.
 For instance, we can prolong the sequence length to better stress the target model in case it is shown as robust during online fuzzing.